uw-advanced-robotics/taproot/README.md

   located in `build/hardware/` which contains the final `.elf` file as well as the intermediate object files (`.o`).
 - `scons build-tests`: Builds a program which hosts our unit tests.
-This executable can be run on your host computer (only supported on Linux) and prints results for each unit test run.
+This executable can be run on your host computer and prints results for each unit test run.
 - `scons run`: Builds as with `scons build` and then programs the board.
 - `scons run-tests`: Builds and runs the unit test program.
 In `test-project`, this includes all of the unit tests for Taproot itself.
+Same as `build-tests` but also runs the built file.
 - `scons size`: Prints statistics on program size and (statically-)allocated memory.
 Note that the reported available heap space is an upper bound, and this tool has no way of knowing about the real size of dynamic allocations.